nawforce/apex-parser/README.md

 These builds just contain the Parser & Lexer and provides no further support for analysing the generated parse trees beyond what is provided by ANTLR4.

-As Apex & SOQL/SOQL are case-insenstive languages you need to use the provided CaseInsensitiveInputStream for the parser to function correctly.
-When parsing Apex, inline SOQL/SOSL is automtaically parsed, but you can also parse SOQL/SOQL directly.
+As Apex & SOQL/SOQL are case-insensitive languages you need to use the provided CaseInsensitiveInputStream for the parser to function correctly.
+When parsing Apex, inline SOQL/SOSL is automatically parsed, but you can also parse SOQL/SOQL directly.
 You can find some minimal examples in the test classes.

 ### Install and Building
 To use correctly this code you need before install: